Category Art History

 Baroque

-The Baroque period was a response to the Counter-Reformation.
-It was characterised by grand, ornate, and dramatic style in art.
-The Church was the primary patron of Baroque art and aimed to inspire piety and devotion in the faithful.
-The period was full of political upheaval and social change, including the Thirty Years' War.
-Baroque art was known for its grandeur, drama, dynamism, and emotion, with dramatic lighting, intense colours, and exaggerated forms used to create emotionally charged and theatrical works.
-The Baroque era was full of famous artworks, including Caravaggio's The Calling of Saint Matthew and Diego Velázquez's The Triumph of Bacchus.
+The Baroque period, a response to the Counter-Reformation, was characterized by a grand, ornate, and dramatic style in art.
+The Church, as the primary patron of Baroque art, aimed to inspire piety and devotion in the faithful.
+The period was a time of political upheaval and social change, including the Thirty Years' War.
+Baroque art, with its grandeur, drama, dynamism, and emotion, used dramatic lighting, intense colours, and exaggerated forms to create emotionally charged and theatrical works.
+This emphasis on drama and emotion is a key aspect of the Baroque period.
+The era was filled with famous artworks, including Caravaggio's The Calling of Saint Matthew and Diego Velázquez's The Triumph of Bacchus.

 Read MoreBaroque